wilnn/book_cover_synthesis/README.md

   cd /home/public
   cp -r /home/public/htnguyen/project/book_cover_synthesis/dataset_for_huggingface_filter .
   ```
   - Now, you have obtained the dataset and copied it to the current folder (at `/home/public`).
-Move this folder to inside the `book_cover_synthesis` that you just cloned or pulled.
+Move this folder to inside the `book_cover_synthesis` folder that you just cloned or pulled.
 Please email me with any problems, like permission denied error, etc.

 ## Setup
 - Python version: 3.12.9